cmaloney/dcos-docs/_pages/usage/tutorials/public-app.md

             "mem": 64
         }

     For more information about the `acceptedResourceRoles` parameter, see the Marathon REST API [documentation](https://mesosphere.github.io/marathon/docs/rest-api.html).
 For a comprehensive example of deploying an app in the public zone to route HTTP requests, see [Deploying a Containerized App on a Public Node][1].

+1. Add the your app to Marathon by using this command:

+        $ dcos marathon app add myApp.json

+    If this is added successfully, there is no output.

+1. Verify that the app is added:

+        $ dcos marathon app list
+        ID      MEM  CPUS  TASKS  HEALTH  DEPLOYMENT  CONTAINER  CMD
+        /nginx   64  0.1    0/1    ---      scale       DOCKER   None

  [1]: /tutorials/containerized-app/
+ [3]: /administration/installing/
+ [4]: /usage/cli/install/